kesha-antonov/react-native-zoom-reanimated/README.md

 Zoom component on React Native + react-native-reanimated + react-native-gesture-handler

-* You can zoom View, Image or whatever.
+* You can zoom any View, Image or whatever.
 * Can be used in FlatList (see Preview below).

 ## Preview